owanhunte/assistweb-wiki/linux-tips-tricks/create-symbolic-link.md

 ```
 <br>

 For example the following command creates a symbolic link for `/etc/nginx/sites-available/helpdesk.assistweb.co` as `/etc/nginx/sites-enabled/helpdesk.assistweb.co`.
-This example requires administrative privileges to run so we use sudo:<br><br>
+This example requires administrative privileges to run so we use sudo as well:<br><br>

 ```batchfile
 $ sudo ln -s /etc/nginx/sites-available/helpdesk.assistweb.co /etc/nginx/sites-enabled/helpdesk.assistweb.co